MENU

 The island was also a temporary home to many people who found themselves here quite unexpectedly.
 These were the survivors of the shipwrecks that occurred regularly in the ocean off Folly Beach.
 One such group was the 120 sailors and passengers who made it to shore after the wreck of the Amelia in 1832.
 Their stay took a turn for the worse when officials on Folly blocked access to and from the island and put a stop to any supplies because some of the survivors had cholera.

 During the Civil War, Folly was occupied by Federal troops beginning in 1863.
-Despite the the jungle-like foliage, the soldiers constructed roads, forts, an artillery battery, and a supply depot.
-Eventually Folly Island had the capacity to hold up to 13,000 troops and their equipment.
-The Federal army used Folly Island as its main strategic base for the battle to take Fort Sumter.
+Despite the jungle-like foliage, the soldiers constructed roads, forts, an artillery battery, and a supply depot.
+Eventually, Folly Island had the capacity to hold up to 13,000 troops and their equipment.
+The Federal Army used Folly Island as its main strategic base for the battle to take Fort Sumter.

 In May 1987 construction workers discovered 14 bodies at the western end of Folly Beach.
 A subsequent investigation by the South Carolina Institute of Archaeology and Anthropology established that the remains were of soldiers from the 55th Massachusetts Volunteer Regiment.
 The 55th Regiment was joined on Folly by the 54th Regiment, made popular in the movie Glory.
 What was surprising, however, was that 12 of the bodies did not have skulls and other body parts.
 The bodies also had no obvious signs of battle injuries.
 Nobody knows why the bodies were buried this way.
 It’s a great mystery in the history of the Civil War!